Echigo-Tsumari Art Field 2026

 • Hachi Café

-[Hours] Saturdays, Sundays, and holidays from April 25 (Sat) to November 23 (Mon, Holiday); closed Tuesdays and Wednesdays (except holidays). *Curry is available only on Saturdays, Sundays, holidays, Golden Week, and Obon.
+Hours] April 25 (Sat) – November 23 (Mon, Holiday); Closed Tuesdays and Wednesdays (except holidays). *Curry is available only on weekends, holidays, Golden Week, and Obon.

 ▼Accommodations